 - When using delta compression for package transfers, larger packages require more CPU and disk IOPS on the Octopus Server to calculate deltas - this is a tradeoff you can determine through testing.

 - Larger packages usually result in larger file systems on your deployment targets, making any steps which scan files much slower.
-For example, substituting variables in files can be configured to scan every file extracted from your package.
+For example, substituting variables in templates can be configured to scan every file extracted from your package.

 Consider whether one large package is better in your scenario, or perhaps you could split your application into multiple smaller packages, one for each deployable component.